thewhistleorg/thewhistle/dev/development-workflow.md

 ([admin.staging.thewhistle.org](http://admin.staging.thewhistle.org) /
 [report.staging.thewhistle.org](http://report.staging.thewhistle.org)) for final testing.

+A final ‘smoke test’ can be performed on the staging app – to be sure e.g. there haven’t been environment changes between dev & staging which catastrophically bring down the app – by running

+    $ npm run test-smoke

 When final verification is complete, the staging app can be promoted to production.

 ### Don’t rewrite history